Finch-API/finch-docs/docs/ Finch API/5-Headers.md

 Header | Description
 -------|--------------
 `Finch-Request-Id` |	Each response from Finch's API has a unique request identifier.
 If you need to contact us about a specific request, providing the request identifier will ensure the fastest possible resolution.
-`Finch-Cached-At` |	If the response is being returned is a cached response then this header will represent the date/time in ISO-8601 format that the original response was collected.
+`Finch-Data-Retrieved` |	The date/time in ISO-8601 format that the data was retrieved from the payroll provider.